Intervention

 This is an intervention that offers a specific evidence-based activity to practice fact retrieval.
 In preparation, create a worksheet with around 10 math facts.
 Have the list of sums or products (for example) lined up along one side of the paper.
 Let students study the facts and, when they’re ready, cover the lined-up numbers and try to recreate the list.
 When they’re done, compare the list they generated to the original list.

 Mark the facts correct or incorrect.
 If any are incorrect, repeat the procedure of covering, copying, and comparing until all the facts are solved correctly.
 This task helps create a definable and manageable goal for students—get all of the facts correct—no matter their current math abilities.
 You can differentiate the task by having students answer orally instead, which has the added benefit of being quicker.
-This routine improves math accuracy both across general education and special education, and can apply to math ideas beyond just math facts!
-For example, this strategy could be used to build fluency with greater than or less than symbols.
+This routine improves math accuracy both across general education and special education, and can apply to math ideas beyond just math facts.
+For example, this strategy could be used to build fluency with inequality symbols.

 Math intervention strategies copy cover compare inline graphic